zoltanctoth/ceu-cloud-class/internet.md

   - Based in US Military logic to prevent downtime if a particular router goes down
   - When multiple packets are sent, like ceu_logo.jpg from Google, they can each take a different path, still getting to their destination eventually
     - Sometimes the internet is busy and the quickest path changes

 * * *

-### TCP
-- Transmission Control Protocol
-- Guarantees with high probability that data gets to where it needs to go
-- Sometimes, computers drop packets (data) - they get more data than they can, or they miss it entirely
-- TCP allows computers to know if they should resend data
-- Port numbers, specifically TCP Port numbers, help identify which service should take which data
-- For example - Data headed to #.#.#.#:80 says that the data should be sent to #.#.#.# and put through port 80, which happens to be a human-defined standard port for HTTP or web requests.

-* * *

-### UDP
-- User Datagram Protocol
-- The feature here is to not guarantee redelivery….what?
-- Still fairly common and appropriate
-- For example, video streaming, video conferencing, live communication - we don’t want a retransmission, we would rather stay up to date chronologically
-- In these cases, UDP is actually more optimal than is TCP, can you see why?

-* * *